Standard Chronological Resume Format

-- This section is organized, clear, and well defined.
+- Organized, clear, and well defined.
 It highlights the most pertinent information and includes: institution and its location, graduation date, major, degree, GPA, study abroad (as appropriate), and any relevant course work.

-- This section is well defined, and information relates to the intended career field.
+- Information relates to the intended career field.
 Places of work, location, titles, and dates are included for each position.
 Descriptions are clear and formatted as bullets beginning with action verbs.
-(This section could be split into related and other experience.)
+This section could be split into related and other experience.

-- This section is well organized and easy to understand.
-Activities and honors are listed, and descriptions include skills gained and leadership roles held.
+- Activities and honors are listed, and descriptions include skills gained and leadership roles held.
 Dates of involvement are listed.

 OBJECTIVEs, Summaries, Profiles, and Branding Statements

-- Objectives work best when you know the job title, you have minimal experience in their field (i.e. student or recent graduate), or you career goals are not obvious from your experience and education.
+Objectives work best when you know the job title, you have minimal experience in their field, e.g., student or recent graduate, or you career goals are not obvious from your experience and education.

-- Objective statements should be brief (2-3 lines), simple, and specific.
+Objective statements should be brief, simple, and specific.
 A recruiter is interested in what you bring to the company.

-- Be specific and align with employer needs.
+Be specific and align with employer needs.
 State the job title if applying for a specific position.
-Identify what you can contribute (strengths, skills, areas of expertise).
+Identify what strengths or areas of expertise you can contribute.

 "Enthusiastic management student seeking a summer internship with Target Stores.
 Offering strong communication and customer service skills to maintain satisfied and loyal store guests."